 Benevolence Farm seeks to cultivate leadership, promote sustainable livelihoods, and reap structural change with individuals impacted by the criminal justice system in North Carolina.

 To create a more equitable, just, and nurturing world for women and the communities they transform.

 Benevolence Farm was built on the premise of mercy and sincere belief in second chances.
-Our program provides a transitional living program for up to 6 women leaving North Carolina prisons.
+Our program provides a transitional employment and living program for women leaving North Carolina prisons.
 We recognize that change must come from within, but can be cultivated and inspired through a supportive, natural environment.
 Our goal is to give our participants the time and space — figuratively and literally — to make real, lasting changes.
 Our residents develop skills in sustainable farming, small business practices, food preparation and presentation in an environment that fosters improved physical, spiritual and financial health.
 Residents actively contribute to the well-being of the farm, staking a claim in the program’s — and more importantly their own — success.